-Out of 909 cases of the same disease, treated allopathically, at the Edinburgh Infirmary, &c., there were 212 deaths, being nearly one quarter.
+Out of 909 of the same disease, treated allopathically, at the Edinburgh Infirmary, there were 212 deaths, being about one-fourth.

-Out of 224, of pluritis, treated homeopathically by Dr. Flieschmann, there were but three deaths-not far from one in a hundred.
+Out of 223, of plutiris, treated homeopathically by Dr. Flieschmann, there were but three deaths-not far from one in a hundred.

-Out of 111 cases of the same disease, treated allopathically at the Edinburgh Infirmary, there were 14 deaths, or about one eighth.
+Out of 111 cases of the same disease, treated allopathically at the Edinburgh Infirmary, there were 14 deaths, about one-eighth.

-The results of the two practices in the treatment of the Cholera in Hospitals and elsewhere, according to the most reliable statistics, are, Allopaths have lost upon an average one third.
-Homeopaths one twentieth.
+The results of the two practices in the treatment of Cholera in Hospitals and elsewhere, according to the most reliable statistics, are, Allopaths have lost upon an average one third; Homeopaths one tenth.